kubermates-org/kubermates.github.io/content/docs/2020-12-09-blog-jenkins-x-3-x-beta-is-here.md

   in a GitOps way.
-Secrets built in TLS and DNS support along with Heath reporting and visualising via kuberhealthy we now have an LTS distribution which lets you switch to a much more slower cadence of releases of Jenkins X We have been using Jenkins X 3. x in production now for many months (for CI/CD of all of the 3.'
+Secrets built in TLS and DNS support along with Heath reporting and visualising via kuberhealthy we now have an LTS distribution which lets you switch to a much more slower cadence of releases of Jenkins X We have been using Jenkins X 3. x in production now for many months (for CI/CD of all of the 3. x codebase and continuously upgrading our cluster in the standard way and it’s been much simpler and easier to use, operate and configure.'
 ---
 Open the original post ↗ https://jenkins-x.io/blog/2020/12/09/jx-v3-beta/